-Today I woke up in the port of Santa Cruz de Tenerife & went on a coach tour of the Island.
+Today, I woke up in the port of Santa Cruz de Tenerife and went on a coach tour of the Island.

-I had never been to Tenerife before & wanted to see as much as possible of some of the fantastic natural wonders whilst there.
-I had pre-booked a 7½-hour excursion today that was supposed to take me to Teide National Park but the tour was cancelled, & so was the replacement tour I booked.
-I did go on another tour with Rosa to visit various places in Tenerife, & I had a fantastic day with her.
+I had never been to Tenerife before and wanted to see as many of the fantastic natural wonders as possible whilst there.
+I had pre-booked a 7½-hour excursion today that was supposed to take me to Teide National Park, but the tour was cancelled, and so was the replacement tour I booked.
+I did go on another tour with Rosa to visit various places in Tenerife, and I had a fantastic day with her.

-I was up early for my escorted tour & got a coffee at the Palatino Grand Bar on the ship before leaving to join the coach.
-I am always early for events & today was no exception, I was on the coach at least 20 minutes before we were due to leave.
-I was beginning to think Rosa had changed her mind about the trip but then I saw her leave the ship & walk towards the coach.
+I was up early for my escorted tour and got a coffee at the Palatino Grand Bar on the ship before leaving to join the coach.
+I am always early for events, and today was no exception.
+I was on the coach at least 20 minutes before we were due to leave.
+I was beginning to think Rosa had changed her mind about the trip, but then I saw her leave the ship and walk towards the coach.

-We sat at the front of the coach & had a good view of everything as we passed through Tenerife towards Puerto de la Cruz.
-Our tour guide on the coach was very good & told us many interesting facts about the island, its people & history.
+We sat at the front of the coach and had a good view of everything as we passed through Tenerife towards Puerto de la Cruz.
+Our tour guide on the coach was excellent and told us many interesting facts about the island, its people and history.
 Our first stop of the day was a short drive from the cruise terminal in Santa Cruz.

 House of Balconies.

-We walked through parts of La Oratava & our guide pointed out & told us about the area we were passing through.
-We stopped at the Town Hall, where, they were already beginning to put up their Christmas Nativity Scene.
-We then continued walking up through the steep streets of La Oratava to the "House of Balconies", which was originally built in 1632.
+We walked through parts of La Oratava, and our guide pointed out and told us about the area we were passing through.
+We stopped at the Town Hall, where they were already beginning to put up their Christmas Nativity Scene.
+We then continued walking up through the steep streets of La Oratava to the "House of Balconies", which was initially built in 1632.

-The walk through the town was very nice, if a little steep in places but Rosa stayed with me rather than racing on ahead & we both went into the House of Balconies.
-Inside there was a very narrow spiral staircase up to the next floor.
-I did not take the stairs up & walked into the beautiful courtyard whilst Rosa went upstairs to look around.
-She soon joined me in the courtyard & as I was saying to her that the building reminded me of something straight out of the Pirates of The Caribbean films, I realised that apart from the noise of the caged birds singing in the courtyard, there was also piped music being played, which was the soundtrack from Pirates of The Caribbean.
+The walk through the town was very nice, if a little steep in places, but Rosa stayed with me rather than racing ahead, and we both went into the House of Balconies.
+Inside, there was a very narrow spiral staircase up to the next floor.
+I did not take the stairs up and walked into the beautiful courtyard whilst Rosa went upstairs to look around.
+She soon joined me in the courtyard, and as I was saying to her that the building reminded me of something straight out of the Pirates of The Caribbean films, I realised that apart from the noise of the caged birds singing in the courtyard, there was also piped music being played, which was the soundtrack from Pirates of The Caribbean.

-When we left the house we walked up the hill a short way to see Mount Teide rising in the distance.
-I walked back down the hill & around the side of the building opposite the "House of Balconies", the "House of Eladia Machado".
-From a viewpoint at the back of this building, there was a great view over the sea below us & up towards Mount Teide in the distance.
-When everybody had finished looking around we walked back to our coach & continued to our next stop, La Orotava Botanical Gardens.
+When we left the house, we walked up the hill a short way to see Mount Teide rising in the distance.
+I walked back down the hill and around the side of the building opposite the "House of Balconies", the "House of Eladia Machado".
+From a viewpoint at the back of this building, there was a great view over the sea below us and up towards Mount Teide in the distance.
+When everybody had finished looking around, we walked back to our coach and continued to our next stop, La Orotava Botanical Gardens.

-View photos from La Oratava & the House of Balconies.
+View photos from La Oratava and the House of Balconies.

 La Orotava Botanical Gardens.

-We were dropped off at the Botanical Gardens in La Orotava & given only 40 minutes to walk around the beautiful gardens.
-Rosa & I walked around the gardens & were both surprised by the diversity of the plants there.
+We were dropped off at the Botanical Gardens in La Orotava and given only 40 minutes to walk around the beautiful gardens.
+Rosa and I walked around the gardens and were both surprised by the diversity of the plants there.
 It seemed the majority of the plants, or at least those that we saw, were not native to the island.
-They had been there for many years & I wondered what the people who had planted them would make of the plants in the garden now.
+They had been there for many years, and I wondered what the people who had planted them would make of the plants in the garden now.

-As we left the gardens to get back on the coach I turned to talk to Rosa & was surprised to see a snake coming towards me out of the undergrowth at the same level as my head.
-I was quite startled because it had appeared on my blindside & I dodged backwards out of its way.
-It remained very still & I reached for my phone to take a picture of it.
-It was as I steadied myself & took a photo that I realised it was a stick, not a snake.
-Luckily Rosa wasn't behind me & didn't see me jump out of its way, if you ever meet Rosa, please don't tell her that I was frightened by a stick.
+As we left the gardens to get back on the coach, I turned to talk to Rosa and was surprised to see a snake coming towards me out of the undergrowth at the same level as my head.
+I was pretty startled because it had appeared on my blindside, and I dodged backwards and out of its way.
+It remained very still, and I reached for my phone to take a picture of it.
+It was as I steadied myself and took a photo that I realised it was a stick, not a snake.
+Luckily, Rosa wasn't behind me and didn't see me jump out of its way.
+If you ever meet Rosa, please don't tell her that I was frightened by a stick.

 We then all got back on the coach to drive to our last stop, Puerto de la Cruz.